henridb/medium-articles/quantum-sat/main.md

 status: draft
 ---

+# Solving (SAT) problems with quantum computers?

-# Solving problems with SAT
+## Solving problems with SAT

 Problem solving is a cornerstone of our society as it allows us to create complex processes that make our lives easier.
-Improving those processes should probably not be a end in itself (efficiency for the beauty of efficiency), but better processes may lead to positive outcomes (efficiency for reduced energy consumption, simpler processes to understand, etc...).
+Improving those processes should probably not be an end in itself (efficiency for the beauty of efficiency), but better processes may lead to positive outcomes (efficiency for reduced energy consumption, simpler processes to understand, etc...).
 Amongst the problems we are confronted to everyday (conscientiously or not), discrete problems are